 Trust your gut and take care of yourself

 Try to trust that you will know when things aren’t “normal” for you.
 Go with what your gut says.
-Taking care of yourself is always important, but even moreso when you’re going through the huge life change of being pregnant and taking care of a newborn.
+Taking care of yourself is always important, but even more so when you’re going through the huge life change of being pregnant and taking care of a little one.

 Options for seeking help